 "We are professionals that follow our code of ethics and practice by the highest moral standards.
 We would never be influenced by our own person financial well being."
-[ACON DESTROYS IN COMPANY]
+[AICPA testimony to Congress]

 "Consistent with decades of research in social psychology, each of these three conditions (of the Codes of Conduct (e.g., objectivity, integrity and independence) makes independence a farce."
-[Bazerman,
+[Bazerman, Glino, 2015]

-• We seem to want to be just unethical enough to be able to still feel good about ourselves.
-[Allingham & Sandmo, 1972; Becker, 1968; Gino, Ayal & Ariely, 2009; Gino, Gu, Zhong, 2009
+We seem to want to be just unethical enough to be able to still feel good about ourselves.
+[Allingham & Sandmo, 1972; Becker, 1968; Gino, Ayal & Ariely, 2009; Gino, Gu, Zhong, 2009]